-Southern Africa, blessed with, wild game bird population of more than fifty varied species.
-More than twenty of these wing shooting species are available winged game, shot on a regular seasonal basis.
-Species include Guinea fowl, with a variety of Partridge, Francolin being the most common, eight varieties of doves and pigeons, Sandgrouse, Quail, with a variety of Ducks, Teal, along with Egyptian and Spur winged geese.
+Southern Africa, blessed with, wild game bird populations of more than fifty varied species.
+With twenty wing-shooting game species available, shot on a regular seasonal basis.
+Species include Guinea fowl with a variety of Partridge, Orange River Francolin is the most common, eight varieties of doves, including the famous rock pigeon, Sandgrouse, Quail, with a variety of Ducks and Teal, Not forgetting the Egyptian and Spur winged goose.

 “A perfect day Wing shooting in South Africa”

-Nestled in the shadow of the Maluti Mountain range, between the Orange River in the south and the Vaal River in the north, are soft undulating hills covered with lush green grass and small lakes.
-In the Eastern Free State, you will find Tweespruit our wing shooting destination.
-A beautiful small town about one hour drive East of Bloemfontein, where you will find the home of Four Season’s Wing Shooting in South Africa, with Wild Game bird shooting for the more adventurous Wing-Shooter.
+Nestled in the shadows of the Maluti Mountain range, between the Orange River in the south and the Vaal River in the north, are soft undulating hills covered with lush green grass and small lakes.
+In the Eastern Free State, you will find Tweespruit, our wing shooting destination.
+A beautiful small town about one hour’s drive, East of Bloemfontein, where you will find the home of Four Season’s Wing Shooting in South Africa, with Wild Game bird shooting for the more adventurous Wing-Shooter.

 Midday international transfer lodge arrivals

-Upon arrival, the Lodge host will show clients to the beautifully kept accommodation from which you will be able to select your en-suite room of your choice. either in the main house or similarly from a range of rooms situated around the lodge compound.
-Drinks upon arrival at the bar, if you are not too tired from the traveling, we can set off for your first afternoon Duck & Goose or Franklin & Guinea fowl wing shooting.
+Upon arrival, the Lodge host will show clients to the beautifully kept accommodation from which you will be able to select an en-suite room of your choice. either in the main house or similarly from a range of rooms situated around the lodge compound.
+Drinks served upon arrival at the bar.
+If you are not too tired from the traveling, we can set off for your first afternoon Duck & Goose wing shoot, or if you prefer, upland game such as Franklin & Guinea fowl wing shooting.

 That evening, you will have a freshly cooked meal in the traditional South African home-style dining room.
-After dinner, you may retire to the bar or onto the patio to enjoy a nightcap in front of an open fire.
+After dinner, you will retire to the bar or around the fire pit to enjoy a nightcap.

-The night sky will be brilliantly clear, filled with stars, and as you begin to relax, you will wonder why life cannot always be this way, and appreciate why we’ve been coming back to the Free State for over 23 years.
+The evening sky is bright and clear, filled with stars, you begin to relax, you wonder why life cannot always be this tranquil, appreciating why Four seasons shooting holidays has been coming back to the Free State for over 23 years.